 In this course, students will draw connections between traditional and contemporary literary genres as they read William Shakespeare's plays and critically analyze film adaptations of these plays.

-ENGL V29A - FILM AS LITERATURE I - 3 Units
+ENGL V29A - AESTHETICS OF FILM I - 3 Units

 Introduction to the study of film, especially feature length commercial films.
 Emphasis is on creative and critical interpretation and evaluation of film techniques and effects.